samuelfooks/edito-tutorials-content/articles/HelmCharts/BasicWebApplication.md

 Change the following fields and leave the others unchanged:

 - name (the name of your application, using only alphanumerical characters without spaces.
 Also known as [kebab-case](https://en.wikipedia.org/wiki/Naming_convention_(programming)) convention)
-- description (a brieve description of your application)
+- description (a brief description of your application)
 - icon (an image that represent the underlying application)
 - keywords (a list of useful keywords that can be used to retrieve your application from the datalab search bar)
 - version (the version of the chart.
 Starts with 1.0.0 and update later if you need some changes)